Place Category: Neighborhoods

 - CCBC Dundalk

-- Coming Fall of 2013 – Dundalk-Sollers Point High School
+- Dundalk-Sollers Point High School (opened fall 2014)

-The Maryland Steel Co. created a subsidiary called the Dundalk Co. for the purpose of overseeing construction of housing for workers near Dundalk.
-Building had just started when WWI created an astonishing demand for ships constructed of steel.
+The Maryland Steel Co. created a subsidiary called the Dundalk Co. to oversee construction of housing for workers near Dundalk.
+Building had just started when WWI created a huge demand for ships constructed of steel.
 As a result of this increased demand for labor, many African Americans migrated to the area and created their own self- sustaining community with both housing and local businesses.
-Schools, churches, grocery stores, fraternal organizations, restaurants, barber and beauty shops, doctors, dentists, gas stations, liquor stores, and employment office and clothing stores sprung up and prospered around the Turner Station stop with names such as the Balnew Cab Co., Allmond’s Confectionery, Fanny Major’s Community Laundry, the Anthony Theatre and the Adams Cocktail Lounge.
+Schools, churches, grocery stores, fraternal organizations, restaurants, barber and beauty shops, doctors, dentists, gas stations, liquor stores, and employment office and clothing stores sprung up and prospered around the Turner Station stop, with names such as the Balnew Cab Co., Allmond’s Confectionery, Fanny Major’s Community Laundry, the Anthony Theatre and the Adams Cocktail Lounge.
 The Adams became the most popular black lounge in Baltimore, and patrons saw entertainment greats there, including Chick Webb, Pearl Bailey and Billy Eckstein.

-After World War II, the community began to decline.
+After World War II, the community experienced a decline.
 Between 1960 and 1970, the population decreased by nearly fifty percent, and services decreased as well.
-At the turn on the 21st century, however, dedicated residents partnering with Baltimore County and private companies have been diligently working to revitalize the community, and encouraging signs of redevelopment have occurred.
-The Turner Station Conservation Teams organization (with seven distinct teams) was organized with a mission to change the community from one that has suffered from neglect to a vibrant, caring and attractive area, and members are dedicated to the revitalization of Turner Station that pursues development connected to the community’s long history of education and faith, its unique waterfront location, and its unique place in history.
+At the turn of the 21st century, however, dedicated residents partnering with Baltimore County and private companies have been diligently working to revitalize the community, and encouraging signs of redevelopment have occurred.
+The Turner Station Conservation Teams organization (with seven distinct teams) adopted the mission to change the community to a vibrant, caring and attractive area, and members are dedicated to the revitalization of Turner Station that pursues development connected to the community’s long history of education and faith, its unique waterfront location, and its unique place in history.